zohaq11/portfolio/README.md

-# Zoha Qamar — Personal Portfolio Website
+# Zoha Qamar: Personal Portfolio Website

 Welcome to my interactive personal portfolio!
-This project is a custom-built web app showcasing my work, experience, and ways to connect with me — all presented on a pixel-art style **virtual desk**👾
+This project is a custom-built web app showcasing my work, experience, and ways to connect with me, all presented on a pixel-art style **virtual desk**👾

 ## 🚀 Live Demo
 👉 [Visit my portfolio](https://zohaq11.github.io/portfolio)